suzaku-network/suzaku-deployer/README.md

 The deployment process is divided into several steps that should be executed in sequence:

-1. **Vault Deployment**: Deploy vaults using externally provided factories and registries
+2. **Vault Deployment**: Deploy vaults using externally provided factories and registries
-2. **Middleware L1 Deployment**: Deploy the L1 middleware components
+3. **Middleware L1 Deployment**: Deploy the L1 middleware components
-3. **Validator Deployment**: Deploy validators connected to the middleware
+4. **Validator Deployment**: Deploy validators connected to the middleware
+5. **Upgrade Deployment**: Upgrade PoA validators to Balancer validators (optional)

 Each step saves its deployment artifacts that are used by subsequent steps.